zachlasiuk/arm-software-developers-ads/content/learning-paths/server-and-cloud/clickhouse/_index.md

     - Determine the appropriate instance configuration needed for your workloads.

 prerequisites:
-    - An account with the Arm-based cloud service [provider](../providers/) of choice.
+    - An [Arm based instance](/learning-paths/server-and-cloud/csp/) from an appropriate cloud service provider.

 author_primary: Pareena Verma